riordi80/portfolio/README.md

 - A home page with an introduction, statistics, and a profile image.
 - A portfolio section dynamically generated from an array of project objects.
 - A contact page featuring an interactive map powered by React Leaflet, along with contact details and a contact form.
+- A blog page that displays articles on design, development, and tech tips using a reusable blog component.

 ## Built With